openxava / documentation / View

 Applies to @OneToMany/@ManyToMany collections

 You can specify a condition to be applied to the list of items available for selection.
 In the case of non-embedded collections.
-By using @SearchListCondition you can define a condition only applicable to the search list, furthermore, you can use it along with the forViews and notForViews property to define different criteria for different views (1) as shown in the following code snippet.
+By using @SearchListCondition you can define a condition only applicable to the search list, furthermore, you can use it along with the forViews and notForViews property to define different criteria for different views (1).
+Since v7.4, the condition supports the use of ${this.} to refer to a property of the entity itself (2).
+As shown in the following code snippet.

 Displaying collections as a tree (new in v4m4)